 Important: eToro is an investment platform, not an exchange or a market.
-This means that you can BUY or SELL stocks within the eToro investment platform, but it is not possible to move stocks out of your eToro account to another broker or to another person
+This means that you can BUY or SELL stocks within the eToro investment platform, but it is not possible to move stocks out of your eToro account to another broker or another person.

 Buying Fractional Shares on Etoro

 You can buy fractional stocks on eToro – the minimum trade size is just $10.
 This facility is not available with most brokers.
-It is ideal for smaller investors who can’t afford to pay the high prices for shares such as Amazon , Facebook or Microsoft.
+Buying fractional shares can be ideal for smaller investors who can’t afford to pay the high prices for shares such as Amazon , Facebook or Microsoft.